ramar92/AP-Regional-Showcase-Projects/AI Text Generator/README.md

 The challenge evaluates solutions based on the Receiver Operator Curve (ROC) Area Under the Curve (AUC); hence, I will use the ROC AUC as my evaluation metric.

-## Application
-The application is live!
-You can go directly to [https://verifyai.streamlit.app/](https://verifyai.streamlit.app/) to play with the project!
-All you need to do is paste your essay into the text box and in a couple minutes, you will see a prediction!
-Here is an example on how to use the app:

 ## References
 This project wouldn't have been built without the help of some resources.
 In this section, I provide links to data sources & research papers I utilized to guide my approach.